akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 that the cloud service would need to know about all edge services.
 @@@

-Events are stored in a database on the producer side, but if the environment for the edge service doesn't have the capabilities to run a full database it can be a single Akka node with embedded @extref[H2 database](akka-persistence-r2dbc:getting-started.html#using-h2).
+Events are stored on the producer side, but if the environment for the edge service does not have the capabilities to run a full database it can be a single Akka node with embeddable storage such as the @extref[H2 database](akka-persistence-r2dbc:getting-started.html#using-h2).

+@@@ note
 The file mode of H2 is recommended to reduce memory requirements.
 That means that if the edge service is restarted with a different file system all stored events are lost.
 For some edge services that may be totally fine, for others it may not be an option.
+@@@

 @@@ Warning
 H2 database should not be used when the service is an Akka Cluster with more than 1 node.